openlawteam/tribute-docs-website/docs/tutorial/dao/Configuration.md

 Please use the following template, and fill out each environment variable with the proper values as indicated in the comments below:

 :::caution
-The **DAO_OWNER_ADDR** env var needs to match the first ethereum address derived from your **TRUFFLE_MNEMONIC**.
+The **DAO_OWNER_ADDR** env var needs to match the first ethereum address derived from your **WALLET_MNEMONIC**.
 With a seed phrase you can create multiple addresses, but in this case we need the address of the first account of the wallet to be used as DAO owner.
 :::

 ```bash